FusionAuth/fusionauth-jwt/README.md

 ## Prime JWT ![semver 2.0.0 compliant](http://img.shields.io/badge/semver-2.0.0-brightgreen.svg?style=flat-square)

-Prime JWT is intended to be fast and easy to use.
+FusionAuth JWT is intended to be fast and easy to use.
 Prime JWT has a single external dependency on Jackson.

-## Security Notice
-Please upgrade to version >= 1.3.1.
-A vulnerability was reported that may allow the library to incorrectly validate a JWT.

 ## Example Code: